Miracle at the Meadowlands: The game

-The Giants opened a two touchdown lead in the first quarter on two Pisarcik touchdown passes, and did not give up the lead until the final play of the game.
+The Giants opened a two-touchdown lead in the first quarter on two Pisarcik touchdown passes.
 The Eagles, conversely, struggled, missing one of their extra point attempts and botching the snap on the other.
 The Eagles found themselves down 17–12, meaning they could only win the game with a touchdown as time wound down.

-Deep in their own territory, the Giants' Doug Kotar fumbled late in the fourth quarter, raising hopes (or fears) of a comeback by the visitors.
-Those were quickly put to rest, however, when rookie defensive back Odis McKinney's first NFL interception gave the Giants possession of the football after the two-minute warning; the Eagles had exhausted all their timeouts by this point.
+Deep in their own territory, the Giants' Doug Kotar fumbled late in the fourth quarter, and the Eagles recovered, raising hopes of a comeback by the visitors.
+Those were quickly put to rest, however, when rookie defensive back Odis McKinney's first NFL interception gave the Giants possession of the football after the two-minute warning.
+Additionally, the Eagles had exhausted all their timeouts by this point.

 Fans in the stands began heading for the exits as the game seemed all but over, with no apparent remaining danger of an Eagles comeback.
 Nowadays, teams in this situation let the play clock run down to the last possible second and have the quarterback take a knee.
-On the sidelines, disgusted Eagles coach Dick Vermeil turned his attention away from the field and toward the postgame press conference, where he would have to explain to reporters why his team had fallen to an inferior opponent.
+On the sidelines, a disgusted Vermeil turned his attention away from the field and toward the postgame press conference, where he would have to explain to reporters why his team had fallen to an inferior opponent.